- First, do not access this website via your cell phone because

 new test will have to be constructed.
 The same holds true for missing a

 test.
-NOTE: Claiming that you had internet connection issues is NOT an
+NOTE: Claiming that you had some technical issue with your computer is NOT an

 acceptable excuse.
 You must always have a backup--especially when taking